1. Skip to content

 Pride or rejection?

-Before the Euros, a survey caused a stir by asking whether respondents would prefer it if more white-skinned players were part of the German national team.
-Twenty-one percent thought so.
+Just before the Euros began, a survey caused a stir by asking whether respondents would prefer it if more white-skinned players were part of the German national team.
+Twenty-one percent agreed with the statement.

-Since then, the rejection of the German national team by many AfD supporters has been a topic of discussion.
+Since then, rejecting the German team has been a topic of discussion by many AfD supporters.

 Güler, who was born and raised in Germany to Turkish, guest-worker parents, added, "So they can say: 'See, we told you, these are not real Germans.
 That's why we were eliminated.'"

-It will indeed be interesting to see how AfD supporters react if the German team ultimately wins the European championships tournament.
+It will therefore be interesting to see how AfD supporters react if the German team ultimately wins the Euros.

 Would pride prevail for being Europe's best football nation?
 Or would the rejection of the "foreign" players with the "wrong skin color" and "too woke political stance," who contributed to the victory, dominate the reaction?